Updated February 2019 to ensure all advice in this story is up to date.

 So I went to work, and the result was a hybrid design that features 100% all-natural wood and stainless steel.
 The evolution was definitely a little more complicated than that, but at the end of the day my goal was to offer an innovative and simply better alternative to the current wood watches available, that you could wear day in and day out in any situation.

 How did you design it?
-Can the factories pretty much do anything you want?
+Can factories in China pretty much do anything you want?

 The design process was easily one of the most exciting parts about taking the watch from concept to physical prototype.
 If you want to create it, you can find a factory to make it.
 I’m by no means a professional designer, but my previous background in product development definitely made things easier.

 Factories are generally very helpful when it comes to developing your product.
 In my experience with these watches specifically, they had an in-house team of designers that were able to help refine things prior to making a prototype.
 As a side note, having someone who can speak the native language is essential if you need a lot of help with this.

 This is also another benefit of being close to the manufacturer, I could hop on a train and meet in person with the team that was actually creating my watch.
 We made a lot of changes in the early going that I simply don’t think would be possible if I wasn’t there in person.

 What sets you watch apart from other similar watches?
 (Inspiration, high quality materials etc)